CyberQueens/CyberQueens/readme.md

 For any questions, comments or requests feel free to contact [Guy](https://twitter.com/@va_start) via a direct message.

-Copyright (C) HackerGirls 2019 All Rights Reserved
+Copyright (C) CyberQueens 2019 All Rights Reserved